Risk currencies ease, yen firms as investors brace for global downturn

 The U.S. dollar could come also under pressure, particularly against other liquid major currencies, under the weight of Federal Reserve measures designed to ensure sufficient liquidity in the global financial system, analysts said.

-The Australian dollar dipped 0.2% to $0.6125 AUD=D4 before paring losses and the New Zealand dollar dropped 0.35% to $0.5950 NZD=D4, although both currencies kept some distance from multi-year lows hit last month.
+The Australian dollar dipped 0.2% to $0.6125 before paring losses and the New Zealand dollar dropped 0.35% to $0.5950, although both currencies kept some distance from multi-year lows hit last month.

 Overnight the U.S. dollar gained against the both Aussie and the kiwi but weakened against the yen and ended almost flat against most European currencies.